LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2023-06-11-National-5m-Road.md

 ---
-title: All Ireland Champions for Liffey Valley Senior Men and Pat Collins at National 5 Mile Championships.
+title: Liffey Valley are All Ireland Champions at the National 5 Mile Championships.
 location: Phoenix Park, Dublin
 ---